Majority Online Courses Approvals

 Part 2 for All Instructor Approval: Attach Sample Course Syllabus

 A department chair or dean can submit for “all instructor’” approval for a course by completing the proposal process above and including “all instructor” on the proposal form (for “Faculty Name”).
-Attach a sample syllabus for the majority online course being proposed, including a description, learning outcomes, major assignments, basic structure, course calendar and any other components that will be unique to the online version of your course.
+Attach a sample syllabus for the majority online course being proposed.
+To assist the committee’s review and ensure clarity regarding online delivery, we recommend referring to the Online Course Syllabus Template.
+It is designed to help faculty verify that all essential details are included prior to submission.
 Bold items that will remain fixed across all offerings of the course.

 To assist with an efficient review process, remember to attach the online course authorization form.